KRIGOLSON TEACHING

 i.
 Explain what LTP is in terms of changes in resting membrane potential.

-10: An exceptional answer with new ideas, new information, and a perfect summary of all the content associated with this question.
+vi.
+An exceptional answer will have new ideas, new information, and a perfect summary of all the content associated with this question.

 Reading: